Posted on July 28, 2021

 Undeniably, the built-in full page cache is the singular most significant feature of Magento 2, and it is this full page cache that offers support for varnish as the back end.

-The upgraded version now allows for faster load time for pages, like products and categories, and to be precise is measured to be less than 1.5 seconds.
-Also, when the cache is enabled, it’s less than 0.75 seconds per page.
+The upgraded Magento version now allows for faster load time for pages, like products and categories, and to be precise is measured to be less than 1.5 seconds for a better user experience.

 On the compatibility front, Magento 2.0 supports Varnish 4 as well as HHVM 3.6 which in turn makes it possible to compile all PHP codes on the go.